mhivanov123/SubgraphRAG/README.md

 1. For the retrieval stage, see [the retrieve folder](./retrieve/).
 2. For the reasoning stage, see [the reason folder](./reason/).

+## Frequently Asked Questions (FQA)

+We welcome your feedback and appreciate your time!
+If you encounter bugs or have feature requests, please [open an issue](../../issues/new) or email us at `{mufei.li, siqi.miao}@gatech.edu`.
+Your input helps us improve and better serve the community!

 ## Citation